Romans 5:14-15 Commentary

 Reigned (936) (basileuo from basileús = a king) means to rule as a king, with implication of complete authority and right to control in an absolute manner.
 It speaks of the dominating quality of death.
 This Death reigned as an absolute monarch over all unsaved humanity, exhibiting undisputed, rightful sway.
 In America, this picture might lose some of its impact.
 But to those who were raised in a country ruled by monarchy, the picture of a King whose decrees cannot be questioned is very real.
 So it was with "King Death".

-"saw all that He had made, and behold, it was very good."
+Remember that in the beginning when man was created God looked and "saw all that He had made, and behold, it was very good."
 (Ge 1:31)

 It was very good also for Adam was not a sinner and there was perfect fellowship with God.
 But when Adam sinned all men became sinners and "the Sin" -- the sin principle or the sin nature -- came into the world through Adam and brought to fruition God's sure promise of death.
 And since death has indeed reigned in every man after Adam, it is empirical (originating in or based on observation or experience) proof that they were also sinners, having inherited the sin nature from Adam.
 They were sinners because they were all in Adam when he sinned and were thus made or constituted sinners (see note Romans 5:19).